Wladiney/Modular-monolith-Pattern/README.md

-# Modular Monolith with ASP.NET Core
+# Modular Monolith

-Example of a modular monolith with ASP.NET Core.
+This is a Simple project used as a pattern to start a modular Monolith Solution
+- this project contains two simple modules.
+- For exemple,  The "Module B" use a "Module A" function throw da "ModuleA.Shared"